liweinan/liweinan.github.io/_posts/2017-03-04-how-to-use-commons-daemon.md

 title: How To Use Apache Commons Daemon
 ---

-Apache Commons Daemon is a tool provided by Apache community which can help you to manage your Java application(usually a server) as a standard system daemon.
+_Apache Commons Daemon_ is a tool provided by _Apache_ community which can help you to manage your Java application as a standard system daemon.
+In this article I'd like to show you the basic usage of it.

 The Apache Commons Daemon consists of two parts: One part is written in Java called `commons-daemon`, the other part is called `jsvc` which is written in C.